firetools/gedit-fds/README.md

 # GEdit syntax highlighting for NIST FDS input files

-[GEdit](https://wiki.gnome.org/Apps/Gedit) is a text editor for the GNOME desktop environment, Mac OS X and Microsoft Windows.
+[GEdit](https://wiki.gnome.org/Apps/Gedit) is a text editor for the Linux GNOME desktop environment.
+It is available on Mac OS X and Microsoft Windows as well.

 Designed as a general purpose text editor, gedit emphasizes simplicity and ease of use.
 It includes tools for editing source code and structured text such as markup languages.
 It is designed to have a clean, simple graphical user interface according to the philosophy of the GNOME project, and it is the default text editor for GNOME.